 Q: How does protein degradation differ from other therapeutic approaches?

 Traditionally, many approaches to treating disease are focused on pathway inhibition – preventing specific proteins from being expressed or synthesized.
 Many of these approaches work incredibly well, but then become stymied when the targeted protein or cell mutates, rendering inhibition less effective.
-In addition, only about 10 percent of all human proteins can be targeted this way, translating into a huge opportunity for protein degradation to have an impact for patients who may not respond to available therapies.
+In addition, currently only about 10 percent of all human proteins can be targeted this way, translating into a huge opportunity for protein degradation to potentially have an impact for patients who may not respond to available therapies.

-Q: What are CELMoD® compounds?
+Q: What are CELMoD® agents?

 Q: How is the field evolving over time?